 6. Instilling self-pride in me

 I had identity issues growing up but JSU showed me how beautiful my blackness is.
 I learned to love and embrace my skin, my hair, my body, my voice and my story.
 My blackness became my best asset instead of one that I had to mask with other things.
 I learned to truly love myself and who God made me to be.
 Being around so many different types of people from all over the world who looked like me also showed me how much diversity exists in our race.
 I’m so proud to be a Black woman.

 7. Helping me to face reality

-I think it’s more apparent now than it was back in 2006 as and when I was a freshman, but people are not treated equally in this world.
+I think it’s more apparent now than it was back in 2006 when I was a freshman, but people are not treated equally in this world.
 No matter how much we’re fed that everyone is equal, the laws of the world just don’t operate that way.
 JSU helped me to face the reality that as a Black woman, my road to success wouldn’t necessarily be more difficult but it would come with unique challenges…which brings me to the next reason I’m thankful.

 8. Preparing me to compete

 JSU prepared me to compete with the best of the best.
 I left the university smarter, sharper, more confident, more cultured and more motivated than I was when I entered.
 My alma mater gave me a great education, a wealth of resources and an amazing network to use as I entered the workforce.